-There is a severe shortage of sufficient housing for very low and low income households in Terrebonne Parish.
-Very low income households have the least housing stock from which to choose, clearly not enough to meet the needs of the community.
+There is a severe shortage of sufficient housing for very low- and low-income households in Terrebonne Parish.
+Very low-income households have the least housing stock from which to choose, clearly not enough to meet the needs of the community.
 With no homes priced at a level affordable to those earning 30% of area median income, rental properties are their only option.
 With this limited housing stock, many households are forced to spend more of their income on housing expenses, which creates a cost burden for those households.
-In many cases, it creates an extreme cost burden, requiring more than 50% of their income for housing expenses.
+With inflation reaching historic levels not seen since mid 1980, it creates an extreme cost burden, requiring more than 75% of their income for housing expenses.
 Some households are forced to double-up with other families, sharing housing units that were designed for only one household.